KSP-CKAN/CKAN/Spec.md

 NetKAN is the name the tool which is used to automatically generate CKAN files from a variety of sources.
 NetKAN consumes `.netkan` files to produce `.ckan` files. `.netkan` files are a *strict superset* of `.ckan` files.
 Every `.ckan` file is a valid `.netkan` file but not vice versa.
 NetKAN uses the following fields to produce `.ckan` files.

+If a mod is hosted on multiple servers, a `.netkan` file may contain multiple metadata documents (separated by `---` in YAML or separate top-level `{}` object blocks in JSON), one per server.
+These will all be checked for new releases and the results merged based on the value of their `version` properties, resulting in a `download` property containing an array of multiple download URLs.

 ##### YAML Option